Lake Vanda

 The lake is covered by a transparent ice sheet 3.5–4 m year-round, though melting in late December forms a moat out to approximately 50 m from the shore.
 The surface of the ice is not covered with snow and is "deeply rutted with cracks and melt lines".
 During the colder months, the moat refreezes.

 While no species of fish live in Lake Vanda or the Onyx River, microscopic life, such as cyanobacteria algal blooms, have been recorded.
 Due to the concerns over impact to the natural environment that may occur during research, scientific diving operations are limited to work in the upper layer (above 30 m) and remotely operated underwater vehicle use is not allowed.

 Vanda Station

 Lake Vanda Station was well known for The Royal Lake Vanda Swim Club.
-Visitors to Lake Vanda Station could dip into the high salinity waters when the icecap edge melted out during summer to form a 'moat', and receive a Royal Lake Vanda Swim Club shoulder patch.
+Visitors to Lake Vanda Station could dip into the water when the icecap edge melted out during summer to form a 'moat', and receive a Royal Lake Vanda Swim Club shoulder patch.
 Vanda staff would assist the melt by hacking out a 'pool'.
 Many dignitaries and politicians were inducted into the club, The dip had to be naked (Rule 1), complete immersion (Rule 4), witnessed by a 'Vandal' (Vanda Station staffer) and with no restrictions on photography (Rule 6) to qualify.
 Rule 10 allowed a natural figleaf, but it had to be natural and also naturally green without artificial aid.

 Vanda Station was removed in 1995 as lake levels rose, and is replaced by a shelter, Lake Vanda Hut, that is periodically staffed by 2-8 stream researchers.